DFD Based Threat modelling | Set 1

-This step involves analyzing the system from the eyes of adversary.
+This step involves analyzing the system from the eyes of the adversary.
 Which processes and functions are visible and accessible to the attacker.
 Using these exposed services adversary formulates the goals to attack the system.

 Following are the series of steps:

 - Identify the Entry/Exit points – Entry point means the point from where the data enters the application and Exit point means the point from where the data leaves the application.
-For the purpose of threat modelling following things need to be recorded for Entry/Exit point:
+For the purpose of threat modelling following things need to be recorded for Entry/Exit points:

-- Numerical ID: Assign a numerical id to each entry point and to each exit point for cross referencing with threats and vulnerabilities.
+- Numerical ID: Assign a numerical id to each entry point and to each exit point for cross-referencing with threats and vulnerabilities.

 - Description: write a description explaining what exactly happens at that entry/exit point and also identify the trust levels that exits at that point.